rijalBinHusen/portofolio-2/src/content/custom-auto-increment-sql-db.md

 All items made on that day given id 2390000 and of course the new record will be overwrite the old record that has the same id, so that as if the application only create 1 item although the application create items so much.

 After being checked, the error was caused on line of code *weekNow = weekNow < 9 ?
-"0" + weekNow : weekNow;*, yes you are right, I should have used *< 10* on that, I fixed that code and create unit testing by running *generateId(SU_23060000)* with a custom time in full 12 month, here is the code i have fixed:
+"0" + weekNow : weekNow;*, yes you are right, I should have used *< 10* on that, I fixed that code and create unit testing by running *generateId(SU_23060000)* with a custom time in full 12 month, here is the code I have fixed:

 **generateId.js**